KingPandesal/GaBasa/README.md

 Visual Studio should restore them automatically when you build the solution.
 You can also install them manually via NuGet Package Manager.

+**Note**: Additional packages like System.Buffers, System.Memory, System.Numerics.Vectors, and System.Runtime.CompilerServices.Unsafe will automatically be installed as dependencies required by BCrypt.Net-Next.

 To get a clearer view of all dependencies and their relationships:

 1. In Visual Studio, go to **Architecture → Generate Dependency Graph → For Solution**.